Baked vegan pumpkin cheesecake that is packed with pumpkin flavor and spices, has a crunchy ginger cookie crust and optional caramel pecan topping.

 Making the ginger cookie crust

 First, we need to use a food processor or high-powered blender to pulse the cookies into fine crumbs.
-If your cookies are extra firm, this will take a few minutes.
+If your cookies are firm, this will take a few minutes.

 If you don't have a food processor, place the cookies in a food-safe bag and crush them with a rolling pin.